-The goal of the College of Education is to graduate Teacher Candidates who are: Knowledgeable & Competent Specialists; Reflective & Responsive Practitioners; and Committed & Caring Professionals.
-Throughout the program, Teacher Candidates are formally and informally assessed on their dispositions toward the teaching profession as well as on their ability to meet the performance competencies across the length of the directed teaching experience.
+Throughout the program, Teacher Candidates are formally and informally assessed on their dispositions toward the teaching profession as well as on their ability to meet the Teacher Performance Expectations (TPEs) across the length of the student teaching experience.

-Should a Master Teacher, University Supervisor, or Program/Fieldwork Coordinator have dispositional or competency-related concerns, a Teacher Candidate Improvement Plan may be developed.
-Improvement Plans are generally written by the University Supervisor in collaboration with the Master Teacher and Department Program/Fieldwork Coordinator(s).
+Should a Mentor Teacher, University Supervisor, or Program/Fieldwork Coordinator have dispositional or competency-related concerns, a Teacher Candidate Improvement Plan may be developed.
+Improvement Plans are generally written by the University Supervisor in collaboration with the Mentor Teacher and Department Program/Fieldwork Coordinator(s).
 Improvement Plans consist of specific objectives that the Teacher Candidate will focus on and be required to meet in order to remain in the course/program.

-Teacher Candidate dispositions are formally evaluated online between weeks 3 and 5 of Directed Teaching by the Master Teacher and the University Supervisor.
+Initial Dispositions are formally evaluated online between weeks 3 and 5 of Student Teaching by the Mentor Teacher and the University Supervisor.
+For interns, only the University Supervisor will complete the Dispositions Assessment.
+The Initial Dispositions Evaluation is conducted early in the semester to ensure students are demonstrating the basic readiness skills and professionalism needed for successful Student Teaching.
 A minimum total score of 2.0, without any "unacceptable" ratings, are required to continue in student teaching.

-At the end of the 10-week experience, the same raters complete the Teacher Candidate competencies evaluation.
+At the end of the student teaching experience, the same raters complete the TPE evaluation.
 A minimum score of 2.75 is required for passing the course.

-Should a Student Teacher receive a disposition evaluation with a total score below 2.0, or a score of 1 (unacceptable) on any single disposition item, or is otherwise dismissed from their placement by school personnel and/or the University Supervisor, the Department (e.g., Fieldwork Coordinator, Department Chair) will collect information from relevant individuals (e.g., Student Teacher, Master Teacher, Supervisor, Administrator) to assess the rationale and fairness of the decision.
-The Department will then determine whether to (a) issue a NC and program removal, (b) issue a NC and develop a Candidate Improvement Plan (CIP), or (c) replace the Teacher Candidate and develop a CIP.
-Two NCs in Directed Teaching will result in the Teacher Candidate being removed from the program.
+Should a Student Teacher receive a disposition evaluation with a total score below 2.0, or a score of 1 (unacceptable) on any single disposition item, or is otherwise dismissed from their placement by school personnel and/or the University Supervisor, the Department (e.g., Fieldwork Coordinator, Department Chair) will collect information from relevant individuals (e.g., Student Teacher, Mentor Teacher, Supervisor, Administrator) to assess the rationale and fairness of the decision.
+The Department will then determine whether to (a) issue a NC and program removal, (b) issue a NC and develop a Candidate Improvement Plan (CIP), or (c) re-place the Teacher Candidate and develop a CIP.
+Two NCs in Student Teaching will result in the Teacher Candidate being removed from the program.

-Student Teachers should keep in mind that as a guest in the Master Teacher's classroom, the Master Teacher may dismiss the Student Teacher from the classroom upon demonstration of any unprofessional, unacceptable behavior that is viewed as being a disruption to the functioning of the classroom.
+Student Teachers should keep in mind that as a guest in the Mentor Teacher's classroom, the Mentor Teacher may dismiss the Student Teacher from the classroom upon demonstration of any unprofessional, unacceptable behavior that is viewed as being a disruption to the functioning of the classroom.